erichlof/THREE.js-PathTracing-Renderer/README.md

 * [Geometry Showcase Demo](https://erichlof.github.io/THREE.js-PathTracing-Renderer/Geometry_Showcase.html) demonstrating some primitive shapes for ray tracing.

+* [HDRI Environment Demo](https://erichlof.github.io/THREE.js-PathTracing-Renderer/HDRI_Environment.html) shows how to load an equi-rectangular HDRI map to use as the scene's surrounding environment.
+This demo also uses the optimized BVH accelerator to load the famous Stanford Dragon model consisting of 100,000 triangles and renders the scene in real-time!
+I also added a material and color picker so you can instantly change the dragon's material type (glass, metal, ceramic) and its material color without missing a beat!

 * [Animated BVH Model Demo](https://erichlof.github.io/THREE.js-PathTracing-Renderer/BVH_Animated_Model.html) not only loads and renders a 15,000+ triangle GLTF model with correct PBR materials (albedo, emmisive, metallicRoughness, and normal maps), but it also translates and rotates the entire model and its BVH structure in real time at 60 fps!
-Loading animations for rigged models is W.I.P. still under investigation, but getting the models to move, rotate, and scale arbitrarily was a huge step forward for the path tracing engine!
+Loading animations for rigged models is W.I.P. still under investigation, but getting the models to move, rotate, and scale arbitrarily was a huge step forward for the pathtracing game engine!

 * [Ocean and Sky Demo](https://erichlof.github.io/THREE.js-PathTracing-Renderer/Ocean_And_Sky_Rendering.html) which models an enormous calm ocean underneath a realistic physical sky.
 Now has more photo-realistic procedural clouds!